-In addition to the work related to the Bonaventure Expressway structures and roadways, two major construction projects related to groundwater containment are carried out in the sector known as the "Bonaventure Project".
-First, the West Sector construction project has, for the construction part, been completed, with the digging of 39 pumping wells and the construction of a water treatment plant.
-In addition, the plant was commissioned in December 2016 for a running-in period of the treatment mechanism that is expected to last six months.
-It should be noted that the site of this work is located in the heart of the new Champlain Bridge Corridor construction site, just below the northern end of the Nuns' Island Bridge.
-Major co-ordination has therefore been necessary to avoid delaying the construction of the new bridge, while carrying out the construction work of the current project.
+In addition to the work related to the Bonaventure Expressway structures and roadways, two (2) major construction projects related to groundwater containment are carried out in this sector.
+These projects are known as the "Solution Bonaventure".
+The West Sector project has been completed through the installation of 39 pumping wells and the construction of a water treatment plant.
+In addition, the plant was commissioned in December 2016 and the running-in period of the treatment system, which was expected to last six (6) months, was completed in December 2017.
+It should be noted that the site of this work is located in the heart of the new Champlain Bridge Corridor construction site, below the northern end of the new Nuns' Island Bridge.
+Major co-ordination has therefore been necessary to avoid delaying the construction of the new bridge, while carrying out the construction work of the environmental project.

-The construction of a containment wall for the retention of contaminated water, located all along the Bonaventure Expressway in the East Sector, which started in the summer of 2016, was continued during the last quarter.
+The construction of a containment wall for the retention of contaminated water, located all along the Bonaventure Expressway in the East Sector, and started in the summer of 2016, was continued during the last quarter.
 The nature of the soils, however, makes drilling operations very complex.
-Indeed, it had been estimated that a certain portion of the wall required pre-drilling, whereas with the actual conditions, the pre-drilling had to be carried out over the entire 1.2 km of the wall before proceeding with the construction of the cement-bentonite wall.
-The drilling work and the construction of the cut-off wall were completed in the last quarter.
-The Contractor is installing a hydrocarbon extraction system.
+The drilling work and the construction of the cut-off wall were completed during the last quarter.
+Once this work completed, the installation of a hydrocarbon extraction system began.
 The timetable for this project is therefore extended until December 2017.